 Daily life involves much more than the activities carried out at rest.
-The level of daily physical activity one images in can be used to determine their caloric needs.
+Therefore, the level of daily physical activity one ima can be used to determine their caloric needs.

 To know your total daily calorie needs, multiply your BMR by the appropriate activity factor, as shown below: